 In late 2018 Jamie went on a secondment to Ogier’s offices in the Cayman Islands where he worked with Rachael Reynolds, Mark Kish and Ulrich Payne and their team on a number of international civil fraud, insolvency and contentious trusts matters.

-- Acting for the defendants in €65m civil fraud proceedings in KMG v Chen & CML in the Commercial Court alleging liability under foreign law concerning the enforcement of a US$200m NAI arbitration award; listed for a 3-week trial in July 2020 (with Jonathan Crow QC and Graeme Halkerston).
-This has involved a number of interlocutory hearings including most recently:
+- Acting for the defendants in €65m civil fraud proceedings in KMG v Chen & CML in the Commercial Court alleging liability under foreign tort law concerning the enforcement of a US$200m NAI arbitration award, which settled ahead of a 3-week trial in July 2020 (with Jonathan Crow QC and Graeme Halkerston).
+This involved a number of heavily-contested interlocutory hearings including:

-– Bus.
+- Bus.
 L.R.
-133: concerning the rule against reflective loss and the conflicts of laws under Rome II and at common law.
+133: a strike out application concerning the rule against reflective loss and the conflicts of laws under Rome II and at Common Law.

-– EWHC 3634: on waiver of privilege and whether foreign law advice had been deployed.
+- EWHC 3634 (Comm): waiver of privilege and whether foreign law advice had been deployed.